 - 2. TIP: Consider working with an agent or agents who specialise in the district where you are looking for a home.
 Experienced agents know the area, landlords, and their properties well.
 Please be aware that these 'district-based' agents usually represent and act for both the vendor/landlord and the buyer/tenant (i.e., dual agency).
 Consequently, there may be a conflict of interest. - 3.
 TIP: Appointing an agent who is familiar with and has an extensive network across various districts is a wise move.
 Representing and acting solely on your behalf (i.e., single agency), a 'cross-district' agent is more likely to prioritise your best interests throughout the entire process.
 With the freedom to collaborate with other district-based agents, they may also be able to provide you with a wider range of property options. - 4.
 TIP: Communicate your budget range to your agent (sharing your absolute maximum helps) along with clear specifications.
 Are you looking for a downtown abode where you can soak in the vibrancy of the city, or a tranquil haven nestled in a more remote area?
 Do you prefer an open kitchen or a closed one?
 Would you like a bathtub or a shower stall (most bathrooms here rarely include both)?
 What key features do you want on your wish list?

-5. TIP: Gather property details, pictures, and videos from your agent before scheduling viewings.
-This helps you sort the wheat from the chaff, gives your agent a better idea of your taste, and saves you time by avoiding unnecessary trips.
+5. TIP: Gather property details, pictures, and videos from your agent prior to scheduling viewings.
+This allows you to filter out unsuitable properties, helping your agent better understand your preferences and saving you time by avoiding unnecessary trips.